Monday, 25 November 2013

 Joy gets engaged to the boy next door at the end of The Abbey Girls in Town (1925) only next door is Marchwood Manor and the boy is Sir Andrew Marchwood a famous explorer or big game hunter, and as soon as they are married they leave for Africa.
 After the honeymoon Joy comes home leaving Sir Andrew to lead a safari and he is killed with all his party.
 Joy immediately gives birth to twin girls Elizabeth Joy and Margaret Joan.
 Joy looks beautiful in mourning but she spoils the twins quite dreadfully.
 They grow up quite out of control and amazingly irritating.
 Joy admits the twins behave very badly but she never does anything about it and later this causes all sorts of problems.

 Jen then marries Joy's brother-in-law Sir Kenneth Marchwood and has a load of children.
 Of course she does.
-Andrew, Anthony, Rosemary Jane, Michael, Katherine, Christopher and Bernard (I think) and maybe even Simon.
+Andrew, Anthony, Rosemary Jane, Michael, Katherine, Christopher and Bernard (I think) and maybe even Simon, but also Barbara Rose (because it becomes de rigueur to name a t least one of your daughters after Rosamund).
 Alone of all our heroines Jen prefers boys and determines to give birth to "a morris six'.
 Despite all her wealth and her happy marriage Jen's life is beset with troubles.
 Her children constantly have dreadful accidents, ghastly illnesses or dangerous operations.
 And eventually Ken has a terrible smash (old-fashioned speak for a car crash) and takes a long time to recover before being prescribed a year travelling around the world (how awful) in order to get fully better.
 In fact he only makes it as far as Kenya where he feels so well he is allowed to go home.

 Meanwhile, Rosamund also has a tough time; in The Abbey Girls on Trial (1931) her father who lives in Ceylon cuts off her allowance as he has decided at the grand old age of 60 to marry Eleanor, a "beautiful girl", of Rosamund's own age.
 Having lived at Abinger Hall for years, Rosamund starts a craft shop in a tiny cottage next door to her new aunts' tea rooms.
 Her father dies at once and his new wife comes home to England, producing a son Roderic Geoffrey en route.